BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Reflecting on this, it seems to me the primary issue is not that LLMs compete with human translators, but that this competition leads to human misery.
 We should blame the society that lets translators be the victims of technical progress, the society which cannot let translator practice their art decently while LLMs bridge the gaps between cultures all around the world.
 And translators are not alone, what about visual artists who now have to compete with image models?
 What about programmers who will have to compete soon with next-generation coding agents?

 I won't pretend I know the solution to this problem.
 However, I feel like it would be right to use the AI productivity gains to protect those who can no longer compete in the market.

-The harder question is: how do we do that at the beginning of the AI transition, when the gains are not sufficient to support all those who already suffer from it?
+The harder question is: how do we get society to act now at the beginning of the AI transition when only a small portion of the population is suffering from it?

-For my part, I will not be distributing copies of the newly translated books [to limit issues with French law](https://www.legifrance.gouv.fr/loda/article_lc/LEGIARTI000006278911/2025-12-07).
+For my part, I will not be distributing copies of the newly translated books [in accordance with French law](https://www.legifrance.gouv.fr/loda/article_lc/LEGIARTI000006278911/2025-12-07).
 I will not profit by selling access to my pipeline either.
 However, if you need to translate a book for yourself, and can't afford a human translator, you should be able to.
 To that end, [I am open-sourcing this experiment](https://github.com/BarthPaleologue/TranslationExMachina) under the terms of [the copyleft license AGPL](https://www.gnu.org/licenses/agpl-3.0.fr.html#license-text), hoping that it will help someone someday.

 This article was as challenging as it was stimulating to write.
 I hope you found it interesting!
-Don't hesitate to leave a comment to tell me how you feel about all this.
+Don't hesitate to leave a constructive comment to tell me how you feel about all this.